peak-gao/code-notes/README.md

 ### *mini-2 notes*
 These extend mini-1 notes.
 Because...I don't like putting everything into one file.
 Also, since I use WebStorm it takes a ton of memory to work in md files that get too long.

-- **Topic Header** (matches the headers in mini-1)
-    - More Details that extend the list in mini-1
-    - In depth Examples (as real-world as possible)

 # The Notes!

 ## Languages, IDEs, OS X